THE LITTLE BIG CEILIDH DUO for festival ceilidhs and contras

 After Stackridge, (including a prestigious album recorded by Beatles’ producer George Martin).
 Mike Evans has enjoyed an exceptionally varied career – from touring the UK with Don Everly (The Everly Brothers) and Albert Lee to leading The Bath Pump Room Trio and The Bath Georgian Festival Orchestra.

 Mike’s exploration of his instrument in all its styles and forms has taken him in on a fascinating musical journey.
-Although he is quite at home playing the violin in a courtly Baroque ensemble or string quartet, he has also followed the humble fiddle all round the UK and Europe – to the New World with the great migrations, and then back again to Europe with Gypsy Swing.
-The study of such a variety of musical influences lends an unusual stylistic richness to his playing.
+Although he is quite at home playing the violin in a courtly Baroque ensemble or string quartet, he has also followed the humble fiddle round the UK and Europe – to the New World with the great migrations, and back again to Europe with Gypsy Swing.
+The variety of musical influences lends an unusual stylistic richness to his playing.